oldbam/oldbam.github.io/_posts/2017-1-15-android-vulnerabilities-insecurebank-data-in-transit.md

 ---
 layout: default
 title: Identifying and Fixing Security Vulnerabilities of Android Applications - Protecting Data in Transit
+description: Learn how to protect data in transit by analyzing vulnerable Android application
 permalink: /android/security/:title
 ---